 - To mix and combine, use your hand and mix until consistent in appearance, do it for about 1 minute.

-- Add the panade breadcrumbs and mix with your hand again to combine until smooth, another minute.
+- Add the panade breadcrumbs and mix with your hand to combine until smooth for another minute.

-- Add in the beef and mix with hands until combined nicely, this will take less then a minute.
+- Add in the beef and mix with your hands until combined nicely; this will take less than a minute.

 - Next, roll the meatball mixture into two spoon-sized balls, about 18 total.

-- Do not discard the pan before moving the meatballs to slow cooker
+- Do not discard the pan before moving the meatballs to the slow cooker

-- Heat the pan until it reaches medium temperature, add butter, flour, whisk to combine, cook for another 30-40 seconds.
+- Heat the pan until it reaches medium temperature; add butter and flour, whisk to combine, and cook for another 30-40 seconds.

 - Slowly whisk the beef broth, and scrape up any browned parts in the pan.

-- When broth is at the boiling point, whisking the sauce until it thickens, this will take about one minute.
+- When the broth is at the boiling point, whisk the sauce until it thickens, this will take about one minute.

-- Turn the heat off and whisk in one and a half teaspoons of salt, and place the sauce in the slow cooker.
+- Turn the heat off, whisk in one and a half teaspoons of salt, and place the sauce in the slow cooker.

-- Keep the meatballs covered and cook them for 100-120 minutes at a high setting, or 4 to 5 hours at low temperature.
+- Keep the meatballs covered and cook them for 100-120 minutes at a high setting or 4 to 5 hours at a low temperature.

 - Squeeze the lemon in half a cup of heavy cream and stir.

-- Make sure to taste sauce and season with salt and pepper according to your taste.
+- Make sure to taste the sauce and season it with salt and pepper according to your taste.